dondibrandidon/cs11-2024-82-mp/README.md

       def tilt(self, degree, moves_left):
          ...
    ```
-   As for the main user interface, the following functions are used:
+   As for the main user interface, the following are used:\
+   A function for clearing the terminal,
    ```python
    def clear_screen(DEBUG):
       ...